WestMichiganRUserGroup/WestMichiganRUserGroup.github.io/_posts/2022-07-04-meeting-announcement-2022-07.md

 __Presenter__: Aaron Clark, Biogen

-Aaron is a Senior Data Scientist at Biogen developing R packages and Shiny apps to advance the use of R in clinical trials.
+Aaron is a  Principal  Data Scientist at Biogen developing R packages and Shiny apps to advance the use of R in clinical trials.

 LinkedIn: https://www.linkedin.com/in/dataaaronclark/